10 Mistakes You Might Be Making with Eggs

 Find out why you should never wash fresh eggs before cooking them.

 Sometimes it seems like half of the egg peels off with the shell.
 That just won’t do.
 Hard-boiled eggs actually turn out best when they are not too fresh.
 Then cook them properly, and they will peel easily.

-You asked, our experts answer: Is it safe to leave eggs on the counter?
+Our experts answer the age-old question: is it safe to leave eggs on the counter?